drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 figures \ref{fig-pairwise-confmat} and \ref{fig-ovr-confmat}.
-The results of this aggregation for the three phonological feature systems tested (PSA, SPE, and PHOIBLE) are shown in figures \ref{fig-psa-confmat}, \ref{fig-spe-confmat}, and \ref{fig-phoible-confmat}, respectively.
+The results of this aggregation for the three phonological feature systems tested (PSA, SPE, and PHOIBLE) are shown in figures \ref{fig-psa-confmat}, \ref{fig-spe-confmat}, and \ref{fig-phoible-confmat}, respectively (plots for individual subject’s data can be seen in the supplementary material, figures S4-S6).
 Unlike the prior confusion matrices, where rows and columns followed a standard order based on consonant manner of articulation, in figures \ref{fig-psa-confmat},
-\ref{fig-spe-confmat}, and \ref{fig-phoible-confmat} the matrices are ordered based on a heirarchical clustering of the rows (performed separately for each matrix) using the optimal leaf ordering algorithm [@BarJosephEtAl2001] as implemented in `scipy` [@scipy1.0.0].
+\ref{fig-spe-confmat}, and \ref{fig-phoible-confmat} the matrices are ordered based on a heirarchical clustering of the rows (performed separately for each matrix) using optimal leaf ordering as implemented in `scipy` [@scipy1.0.0].
 Therefore, the row and column orders do not necessarily match across the three figures, so attention to the row and column labels is necessary when visually comparing the matrices.

 ![Results for the PSA feature system. **A:** Confusion matrix derived from the PSA phonological feature classifiers.
 Row labels correspond to the test data input to each classifier.
 Notable features include fairly reliable identification of /ɹ/ trials, and relatively uniform confusability of the “+consonantal, −nasal” consonants (everything below and to the right of /s/). **B:** most frequent classification of each stimulus consonant.\label{fig-psa-confmat}](../../figures/manuscript/fig-psa.pdf)